Welcome to Meadowbridge Surgery Website

 TRIAGE INFORMATION can now be added to a slot on-line each morning from 8.30 am Mon-Fri using Patient Facing Services which is the system used also to request repeat prescriptions.
 On-Line Triage slots will be available until all daily appointments have been taken and then Triage moves to Urgent Only requests via telephone for the rest of the day.

 CHARITY DONATIONS PAGE Check out the top tab in Further Information to see all the Charities that have benefited from donations from 2011.
-Thank you to all the patients and staff who continue to donate and purchase 2nd hand books from our Charity Table in Reception from 2011.
+Thank you to all the patients and staff who continue to donate and purchase 2nd hand books from our Charity Table in Reception.
 If you know of a small local charity who would benefit from a donation please let us know.

 A Pain Management tab is now available in the Further Information tab above which provides helpful information and tips on the self management of acute back pain.
 There is also information on local short courses available to patients from September - December 2018.